destroyedlolo/Marcel/Modules/README.md

 `-v` flag will make Marcel verbose : display how it understands the configuration, and displays some runtime figures.

-`-d` (if Marcel has been configured for), will display debuging information.
-It will display technical information during its execution.
+`-d` (if Marcel has been compiled for), will display debuging information, mostly technical runtime information.

 ## Building from source

-Please have a look on the build instruction for Marcel itself (in the parent directory) : it will guide you to install the compilation chain needed here as well.
+Please have a look on the build instruction for Marcel itself (in the parent directory).

 ### Select which modules to build

-The default Makefile will build all module.
+The default Makefile will build all modules.
 If you're having the need to exclude a module from building (for exemple, in case of technical dependancy issue), you have to :
 * Enable/Disable corresponding **BUILD_????** option in `remake.sh` shell script.
 * Run `remake.sh` to update Makefiles
 * `make` to compile the code.
 * install executable and `.so`.

-**Notez-bien :** we are speaking here of compiling.
-If your need is to avoid a module to run, it can be done directly from the configuration files, no need to recompile anything.
+**Notez-bien :** we are speaking here of **compiling**.
+If your need is only to avoid a module to run, it can be done directly from the configuration files, no need to recompile anything.

 ## specific modules

-Following directories contains special modules.
-For normal ones, have a look on their own directory.
+Modules' specific information can be found in their own directories.

+Among modules, following ones have some specificities.

 ### Marcel